iffybooks/host-a-website-at-home/README.md

 ❏ Click **Flash!** to write the Ubuntu disk image to your microSD card, which will take 5 minutes or so.

-# Set up your computer
+# ▶ Set up your hardware

-❏ Insert your newly flashed micro SD card into the card slot on your single-board computer.
+❏ Insert your microSD card into the card slot on your single-board computer.
+The printed side of the microSD card should be facing out.

 <img src="images/efdc00e9e93d873ee1697127995f147dd3b5a46b.jpg" title="" alt="01_IMG_4115.jpg" width="257">